-Few have tried, fewer have succeeded, which Anycubic’s announcement that it is ready with the first new iteration of the Photon all the more interesting.
-Called the Anycubic Photon S, the new machine looks familiar but boasts quite the list of changes.
+Few have tried, fewer have succeeded, which makes Anycubic’s announcement that it is ready with the first new iteration of the Photon all the more interesting.
+Called the Anycubic Photon S, the new machine looks familiar but boasts of a few changes.

-In addition to a new UI that’s a departure from the scheme found on the original Photon, Mega and Chiron machines, users can expect greater stability and improved UV LED performance.
+In addition to a new UI that’s a departure from Anycubic’s previous menu look found on the original Photon, Mega and Chiron machines, users are primed to expect greater stability and improved UV LED performance.
 Read on for our full review, as we examine what does and doesn’t work about this nifty little machine.

 Fresh for 2019, the Anycubic Photon S is one of a clutch of new printers from the Shenzhen, China, based company.
-Sporting a new shell available in either black or white, the fundamental shape of the machine has stayed the same.
+Sporting a new shell available in either black or white, the basic shape of the machine has stayed the same.
 In our humble opinion, the new casing is a slight downgrade compared to the original Photon.
 There’s a flimsiness that is inescapable every time you hoist the gull-wing door open, jerking back and forth and, if done with little force, rocking the printer back on its rear feet.

-Retailing for approximately $420 — somewhat close to the original Photon’s launch price — the Anycubic Photon S is claimed to offer a few improvements over its forebear.
+Retailing for approximately $420 — somewhat close to the original Photon’s launch price — the Anycubic Photon S does offers a bevy of improvements and upgrades over its predecessor.

 As with the Photon before, a 2K LCD screen serves as a mask for the slices of your models, meaning that the new Photon S also prints with a 47-micron X- and Y- resolution.
 No dip (or improvement) in print quality, just enhancements elsewhere.